 While all of the legends have tactical abilities, Bloodhound is a true tactician.
 They help you hunt enemies and avoid surprises with a specialized ability set.
 Bloodhound’s passive shows recent footprints, door openings/closings, and times of death when you stumble across fallen players’ gear.

 Bloodhound’s tactical ability can tell you if enemies are in the surrounding area, so you know whether it’s clear to move in quickly or if you have to proceed cautiously.
 Beast of the Hunt, Bloodhound’s ultimate, unveils cold tracks, highlights nearby enemies, and increases your movement speed.
-It’s perfect for late game situations when only a few teams remain.
+It’s perfect for late-game situations when only a few teams remain.
+Still, all of these abilities only work well as a part of a well-oiled team.

 - Passive: Encore! — When knocked down, a decoy spawns and you are cloaked for five seconds